How to Set Up and Use a Laptop Webcam and External Camera

 - Click on the Camera app to see if it launches and displays an image.

-- If you see yourself, your webcam is ready to use!
+- If the Camera app opens and shows a live image, your webcam is already set up and ready to use!

 2. Install Webcam Drivers (If Necessary)